//this is the mailchimp popup form //ShareThis code for sharing images

 Another possible way to measure how effective your strategies are is to evaluate the demographics of the current workforce based on their race, age, gender, and whether they belong to the LGBTQIA+ community.
 From such data, try to compare the numbers with the current potential candidates to see if they balance out.

+Candidate experience is a key part of fulfilling your DEI hiring practices.
 Measuring your diversity metrics doesn't stop at your interest and conversion rates.
-You can have a mix of qualitative and quantitative surveys to give you an idea of the overall experience of your new hires and employees.
-It can also tell you their retention rates and whether they'll refer the company to others.
+You can have a mix of qualitative and quantitative methods in your new hire and employee surveys.
+It’ll give you an idea of the overall experience of your workforce and also tell you their retention rates and whether they'll refer the company to others.

 1. VerifiedFirst